Koredotcom/docs/docs/xo/sdk/web-mobile-sdk-message-formatting-and-templates.md

 * video = [‘mp4’, ‘mov’, ‘3gp’, ‘flv’]
 * image = [‘png’, ‘jpg’, ‘jpeg’, ‘.GIF’]

+!!!note
-**Note**: To display images in the attachment template use the “url” of the image.
+  To display images in the attachment template use the “url” of the image.

 **Examples**